DFW gains a whopping 146,000 residents in 2017 to lead the nation

 "If you look at Tarrant County, it has what I would consider healthy growth," Potter said.

-The growth in Tarrant County was similar to what was seen in Bexar County (San Antonio), which ranked seventh in population growth Potter said.
+The growth in Tarrant County was similar to what was seen in Bexar County (San Antonio), which ranked seventh, Potter said.

-In Tarrant County, 48 percent of the growth is due to natural increases compared to 52 percent from migration.
+In Tarrant County, 48 percent of the growth is due to natural increases and 52 percent from migration.

-Although Dallas and Harris counties both ranked in the top 10, Potter said both counties had people moving out, but those numbers are offset by immigrants moving in.
+Although Dallas and Harris counties rank in the top 10, Potter said, both had people moving out, but those numbers are offset by immigrants moving in.

-The dynamic growth of Denton and Collin counties continued with both cracking the top 10 in overall population growth.
-Collin County has attracted plenty of attention for attracting the Toyota headquarters and landing other new businesses.
+The dynamic growth of Denton and Collin counties continues with both cracking the top 10.
+Collin County has attracted attention for landing the Toyota headquarters, among other new businesses.

 "Much of that growth is being driven by job creation," Potter said.
 "If we look at Texas migration, much of that is driven by domestic migration from California, Illinois, New York and also Florida."

-If you look at all of the ring counties around DFW (Collin, Denton, Ellis, Johnson, Hood, Hunt, Kaufman, Parker, Rockwall, Somervell and Wise), 74 percent of their growth came from migration.
+Of the counties that ring Dallas-Fort Worth — Collin, Denton, Ellis, Johnson, Hood, Hunt, Kaufman, Parker, Rockwall, Somervell and Wise — 74 percent of their growth came from migration.

-The population estimated do not show the impact of the Hurricane Harvey on the Texas Gulf Coast since it ended on July 1, before the hurricane struck.
+Any impact of Hurricane Harvey on the Texas Gulf Coast population could begin to show up in the next census estimates.

 Comments